 This is part one of a hands-on practicum course that addresses the students' need to work in the increasingly digital environments of real-world communication and composition.
 Students will develop skills of critical analysis and thoughtful composition in new media in the areas of Digital Social Media, Digital Print Design, and Digital Presentation Tools.
 The class will meet in a computer classroom, and multimodal work will be done via digital tools in various new media environments.

-Credits: 3 Prerequisites: CS102 - Microcomputer Applications, CS103 - Basic Concepts of the Internet and the World Wide Web
+Credits: 3 Prerequisites: CS102 - Microcomputer Applications

 CM412 - Introduction to Digital Literacies 2